tlorans/defi-gmx-v2/README.md

 - [ ] GM
   - Token pricing -> `MarketUtils.getMarketTokenPrice`
   - Fees
+  - Liquidity providers can deposit either the long or short collateral token or both to mint liquidity tokens.
+  - long collateral token is used to back long positions
+  - short collateral token is used to back short positions.
+  - Liquidity providers take on the profits and losses of traders for the market that they provide liquidity for
 - [ ] GLV
   - Token pricing
   - Fees
+  - a wrapper of multiple markets with the same long and short tokens.
+Liquidity is automatically rebalanced between underlying markets based on markets utilisation.
   - TODO: How is it rebalanced?
 - [ ] Contract calls
   - Mint / burn / shift GM token